RigsOfRods/docs.rigsofrods.org/gameplay/installing-content.md

 **NEVER extract the zip file unless specifically mentioned in the file description!
 I cannot stress this enough.**

 If you want more organization, you can place the `.zip` file into `vehicles` or `terrains`, depending on what type of mod you downloaded.

+If you have 0.4.8 RC4, you can place subfolders inside the `mods` folder. (e.g. `mods/vehicles/mod.zip`)

 That's it!
 You can launch Rigs of Rods now and your shiny new mod should be ready to use.

 # Installing skinzips

 Some mods may provide a `*.skinzip` which contains some extra liveries/skins for the vehicle.
-To install these, they are also placed in the `packs` folder.
+To install these, they are also placed in the `packs`/`mods` folder.

 For more information about skinzips, see [this page](/vehicle-creation/alternate-skins/).